Contents: Introduction *Papyrus *Parchment *Paper *Clay *Wax *Other Materials **

 Tell far and wide the words we say.

-Few modern references even mention pens in this period, but they did exist, madeof bronze or bone.
-It is likely that pens were used primarily for parchment, which hada smooth surface; a hard nib might have damaged papyrus.
-It is suggested that, as arule of thumb, papyri were written with reeds, parchments with quills or, sometimes,manufactured pens.
+Few modern references even mention pens in this period, but they did exist, made of bronze or bone.
+It is likely that pens were used primarily for parchment, which had a smooth surface; a hard nib might have damaged papyrus.
+The suggested rule of thumb is that papyri were written with reeds, parchments with quills or, sometimes, manufactured pens.

 A few other writing implements came into existence over the years.
 Pencils probably need little explanation.
 But you may also find references to "crayons."
 This is a doubly deceptive description -- the term "crayon" had not been coined in the manuscript era, and modern wax crayons didn't exist either.
 But wax might sometimes be used to bind a color, or some sticky material combined with a pigment to create a waxy inscription similar to that of a modern crayon.